Mikhail Zygar: Books

 War in Myth (2007).
 A collection of Zygar's essays about his work in hotspots like Iraq, Lebanon, Uzbekistan, Kyrgyzstan, etc.

 Gazprom.
 New Russian Weapon (2008), together with Valery Panyushkin.
 An investigation of the most mighty Russian state-owned corporations.

 All the Kremlin's Men (2015).
 The book became the most important Russian non-fiction about the metamorphoses of Putin and his inner circle.
 The book was the #1 bestseller in Russia for 4 months.
 In it, Zygar traces Vladimir Putin's ascent to become the most powerful Russian president in decades, and illustrates the grip that extreme paranoia has on Moscow's power elite.
 It took Zygar seven years to write, interviewing current and former associates of the Russian president.
 In his book, Zygar battles against the idealization of Putin as a savvy and ingenious puppet-master; both the demonic version put forth by the West, and the idolizing version propagated by Russia's official state media.
 Zygar is far from adopting the insulted tone of the Russian establishment in his assessment.
 He is more interested in tracing Russian leadership's slide into the aggressive worldview that has eventually led to the war in Eastern Ukraine and military intervention in Syria.

 The book became a huge event in Ukraine.
-It revealed that annexation of Crimea was planned by the Kremlin in December 2013.
+It claims that annexation of Crimea was planned by the Kremlin in December 2013.

 Nobel prize winner Svetlana Alexievich praised the book saying that "This is the first consistent description of everything that has happened over the last 20 years that I have read.
 It is a very serious study and an opportunity to learn from first hand reports".
 John Kampfner of The Guardian called the book "one of the most compelling" accounts written about Vladimir Putin.
 The Sydney Morning Herald reviewed the book as a "fascinating, in-depth and authoritative study of Russian politics".
 The book was also published in Sweden, Germany, Bulgaria, Finland, Poland, Czech Republic, and Hungary.
 All the Kremlin's Men was published in English in 2016.

 Zygar's next book, The Empire Must Die, was released both in Russian and in English on the centenary of the Russian revolution.
 It’s a captivating story about the Russian society a hundred years ago, in the years leading up to the revolution, and the intertwined fates of Tolstoy, Diaghilev, Rasputin, Stolypin and other protagonists of the era.
 The way the story is told allows readers to recognize today's realities in almost every character or event: the century-old country looks like a reflection of modern Russia.
 Emily Tamkin of Foreign Policy described the book as "an immensely compelling work that transports the reader to the streets of St. Petersburg to see the early 20th century unfold for herself".
 The Empire Must Die is listed among the Best Non-Fiction works of 2017 by Kirkus Reviews, characterised as a "a vivid, character-driven reconstruction of the period leading up to the overthrow of the Romanovs".